Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 This error means the OpenSearch hasn't been properly initialized or configured.

-To resolve it you need to restart OpenSearch pods.
+To resolve it you need restart OpenSearch pods Only if the error doesn't disappear for a long time (more that 5 minutes after all pods are running).
+Because this error is Ok for some time when cluster is starting.

 ## DBaaS Adapter Health